SUSTech-EC2020/fastEP/README.md

 TODO

 6. Generate 2 offspring using Cauchy and Gaussian, take the fitter one (IFEP) (张清泉)

+ ** Attention: You will use more evaluations if fixing the same number of generations! **

   TODO

 7. Use mean mutation operator (吴钰)

+ ** Attention: You will use more evaluations if fixing the same number of generations! **

   TODO

 8. Use adaptive mutation operator (潘超)

+  ** Attention: You will use more evaluations if fixing the same number of generations! **

   TODO